NUESTRA HISTORIA & OUR NAME

 Adopting the word Chicano in 1972 for the new student center provided the institutional foundation to challenge the university to adapt new ways of providing access to higher education and student services for the Chicanx/Latinx community.
 Today changing the name of the Centro reinforces its inclusive mission, while respecting El Centro Chicano’s history and embracing the future.
 From an academic standpoint, it continues to be a symbolic intellectual space on the USC campus that retains its historical origins in struggle for self-determination and expanding the mission of the university.

 USC La CASA, formerly known as El Centro Chicano, has a long history of helping the university strive for excellence and is a link to each new freshman, transfer and graduate class at USC.
 Established in 1972, Latinx/Chicanx Center for Advocacy and Student Affairs (La CASA) provides empowerment through cultural identity, leadership and social consciousness development, as well as community building for undergraduate and graduate students at USC.
+Along with a complete remodel and renovation of the center, La CASA aims to begin a new era in Fall of 2023.
+As La CASA constantly strives for complete equity, inclusivity, and empowerment, the center will no longer be known as the Latinx/Chicanx Center for Advocacy and Student Affairs.
+Instead, the center looks to embrace the notion of home for all Latinx populations on campus and rebrand our former acronym into the formal name of the center.
+Por que nuestra casa es su casa.

 La CASA's Pillars of Success